BeyondMD/gitflow/README.md

 If the branch does not exist yet (check with the Lead), create the branch locally and then push to origin.
 A minor branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.

 ```
-$ git checkout staging                              // ensure you are currently on the staging branch
+$ git checkout devel                              // ensure you are currently on the devel branch
 $ git fetch                                         // updates all remote changes
-$ git pull origin HEAD                              // applies remote changes to local copy of staging
+$ git pull origin HEAD                              // applies remote changes to local copy of devel
-$ git checkout -b minor-<name/desc> staging         // creates a local branch for the new minor branch
+$ git checkout -b minor-<name/desc> devel         // creates a local branch for the new minor branch
 $ git push origin minor-<name/desc>                 // makes the new bug remotely available
 ```

-Periodically, changes made to `staging` (if any) should be merged back into your minor branch by the lead of said minor change.
+Periodically, changes made to `devel` (if any) should be merged back into your minor branch by the lead of said minor change.

 ```
-$ git merge staging                                 // merges changes from staging into minor branch
+$ git merge devel                                 // merges changes from devel into minor branch
 ```

 When development on the feature is complete a merge request should be created.
 The assignee should be the person who was assigned the feature ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ### Hotfix Branches

 A hotfix branch comes from the need to act immediately upon an undesired state of a live production version.
 Additionally, because of the urgency, a hotfix is not required to be be pushed during a scheduled deployment.
-Due to these requirements, a hotfix branch is always branched from the `main` branch.
+Due to these requirements, a hotfix branch is always branched from the `master` branch.
 This is done for two reasons:

-* Development on the `staging` branch can continue while the hotfix is being addressed.
+* Development on the `devel` branch can continue while the hotfix is being addressed.
-* The main branch represents what is in production.
-At the point in time where a hotfix is needed, there could have been multiple commits to `staging` which would then no longer represent production.
+* The master branch represents what is in production.
+At the point in time where a hotfix is needed, there could have been multiple commits to `devel` which would then no longer represent production.

 Branching Rules:
-* Must branch from: `main`
+* Must branch from: `master`
-* Must merge back into: `staging` and `main`
+* Must merge back into: `devel` and `master`
 * Branch naming convention: `hf-<name/desc>`

 #### Working with a hotfix branch